 In the olden days, before the internet devolved into “five giant websites, each filled with screenshots of the other four”1, the web was full of blogs, news sites and other content.
 And while you could just visit each page to find out if there were any updates, there was enough of them to make it a bit cumbersome to check every site.
 This was solved through a wonderful old web-standard called Really Simple Syndication (RSS)2 which provided a way for websites to publish feeds that could be pulled together by a feed reader to show users what’s new across all of their favourite websites at once.

 In its day it was one of the key ways people kept up with blogs and news across the web, long before we all became accustomed to simply browsing our social feeds to find things.
-That was ok for a while, but as the years went by those feeds began to show us less of what we’d subscribed to, replacing it with ads, sponsored content and engagement traps.
+Our social media feeds were a decent upgrade for a while, but as the years went by those feeds began to show us less of what we’d subscribed to, replacing it with ads, sponsored content and engagement traps.

 Thankfully, RSS never really went away.
 Most blogs still support it, as do many news sites.
 It’s even possible to subscribe to someones Mastodon, Bluesky or Youtube account using it3.
 All you need is a feed reader – these come in multiple formats, you can have an app, a web based aggregator or a browser extension.
 All of these do the same thing – add the sites feed to your reader and it’ll handle letting you know about new content as it gets posted.
 It’s a powerful tool for taking back control of how you consume information4.